Macro-econ/Lyn-Alden/README.md

 ## Conclusion
 - **Lesson:** The fraying of the U.S. global currency reserve system will have significant long-term impacts on the global economy, with a gradual shift away from dollar dominance toward a more decentralized global monetary order.
 - **Example:** The emergence of central bank digital currencies and the decline of the petrodollar system may accelerate this transition over the next decade.

-# Key Lessons from "The Global Dollar Short Squeeze"
+# "The Global Dollar Short Squeeze"

 ## 1. Understanding the Dollar Short Squeeze
 - **Lesson:** A global dollar short squeeze occurs when a currency, in this case, the U.S. dollar, rises sharply in value, causing stress on borrowers holding dollar-denominated debts.